Soma-dev0808/swiftStreetView/README.md

 <img src="https://user-images.githubusercontent.com/55787141/86478961-d1676f80-bd7d-11ea-9fbd-a91a4a5ae0e3.png" width="950" height="600">

-In this app, since the purpose of creating this app is showing my mobile developing skill, so UI was prioritized this time.
+In this app, since the purpose of creating this app is showing my mobile developing skill, so UI wasn't prioritized this time.

 ## What technology I used